brightlayer-ui/themes/react-native/README.md

 </ThemeProvider>
 ```

-#### Recommended Use With React Native Paper Components

-We provide an additional dark theme (`blueDarkAlt`) to be used with certain components in the React Native Paper library.
-The following components will need to have the `blueDarkAlt` theme applied:
+#### Alternate Dark Theme

+The alternate dark theme (`blueDarkAlt`) should be applied to select components to give them the desired PX Blue styling.
+The following components should use the alternate dark theme:

 -   Appbar
 -   Avatar